Privacy-Cost Management in Smart Meters Using Deep Reinforcement Learning

 where (i) is due to the assumption that the consumer's demand load is independent of the action and level of charge of battery.
 The factor $ {p\left(\LOC_{RB,t+1}|\LOC_{RB,t},q_{RB,t}\right)}$ is determined by the dynamics and physical constraints of the battery, which can be summarized as follows \cite{sun2017smart}:

-where $q_{\RB}^{min}$ and $q_{\RB}^{max}$ are the minimum and maximum charging rate of the RB, $\LOC_{\RB}^{min}$ and $\LOC_{\RB}^{max}$ are the minimum and maximum level of charge of the RB, $\Delta t$ is the load sampling rate, $e_{\RB}$ is the charging efficiency factor of the RB, and $C_{\RB}$ is the capacity of the RB.
+where $q_{\RB}^{\min}$ and $q_{\RB}^{\max}$ are the minimum and maximum charging rate of the RB, $\LOC_{\RB}^{\min}$ and $\LOC_{\RB}^{\max}$ are the minimum and maximum level of charge of the RB, $\Delta t$ is the load sampling rate, $e_{\RB}$ is the charging efficiency factor of the RB, and $C_{\RB}$ is the capacity of the RB.
 However, note that $p\left(y_{t+1}|y_t\right)$ is unknown and in general difficult to approximate \cite{sun2017smart}.
-For this reason, we will focus on free-model reinforcement learning algorithms which do not require full knowledge of the environment dynamics.
+Thus, we do not assume full knowledge of the environment dynamics.

 It remains to determine the reward function, which can inversely be interpreted as a loss function: $\ell\left(s_t,a_t\right) = -r\left(s_t,a_t\right)$.
 Following \cite{sun2017smart}, the loss function will be defined as a convex combination of a privacy measure term and an electricity cost term.
 In particular, privacy is defined as the distance between the reported load by the SM and a (predetermined) flat load.
 Intuitively, when (regardless of the consumer's demand) a constant load is reported by the SM, we expect that no private information about the consumer is leaked.
 Concretely, considering $l_c$ as the desired constant load, and following policy $\pi$, privacy is defined as the average relative distance of the grid load from the target load as follows: